-The outturn for the HRA shows an in year surplus of £1.286million set against a balanced budget for the 2017/2018 financial year.
-The HRA is required to set aside £2million towards the repayment of loan debt taken out as part of the Self Financing Reforms brought in during 2012, which means that there is an operating loss once this has been taken account of amounting to £714,000.
+The outturn for the HRA shows an in year surplus of £3,000 set against a balanced budget for the 2020/21 financial year.
+This was after setting aside £4.051million towards the repayment of loan debt taken out as part of the Self Financing Reforms during 2012.

-A detailed report listing the main areas of under and over spend will be presented to Council on 17 July 2018.
+A detailed report listing the main areas of under and over spend will be presented to Council in September 2021.